 In early 2020, just as everyone had to stay home due to COVID-19, Peacock launched as a limited-access service.
 Peacock is owned by NBCUniversal which is owned by Comcast which owns the Xfinity cable and broadband service provider.
 In April, Xfinity’s customers received word that they could get the ad-supported Peacock Premium plan free with their broadband subscription.

 Peacock formally launched across the United States in mid-2020 with an ad-supported, freemium business model.
 A free subscription tier provides a limited selection of linear channels and on-demand content from the Peacock catalog.
 Getting access to everything Peacock has to offer requires the $4.99/month Peacock Premium plan.
 That still includes ads, but for another 5 bucks a month, the Premium Plus plan gives you an ad-free experience.

-This ad-supported streaming service gives people a choice between free access to some of Peacock’s content or access to everything at $4.99/month.
-The streaming service hopes that its different approach to streaming can leverage NBC’s advertising infrastructure to generate revenue that other services can’t.
+The streaming service gives people a choice between free access to 10,000+ hours of Peacock’s content or full access to the entire library, either with ads or without.
+Peacock hopes that its hybrid approach to streaming can leverage NBC’s advertising infrastructure to generate revenue in a way that other services can’t.

 - Affordable monthly subscriptions

 - Large catalog of popular content